haeryny/teamteam/admin.md

         };

         // URL for Create API
-        // Fetch API call to the database to create a new user fetch(create_fetch, requestOptions)
+        // Fetch API call to the database to create a new dog fetch(create_fetch, requestOptions)
           .then(response => {
             if (response.status !== 200) {